Fernando Coronil: Major works

 Coronil's doctoral dissertation, completed in 1987, was entitled The Black El Dorado: Money Fetishism, Democracy, and Capitalism in Venezuela.
 Like Coronil's later work, the dissertation dealt with the Venezuelan oil economy and its relationship with both state and global politics.

 In 1997, Coronil published his best known work, The Magical State, in which he explores the relationship between the Venezuelan state and the country's petroleum-reliant economy.
 The Magical State also discusses how the Venezuelan state is transformed not only by oil, but by the relationship between the state, society, and nature.
 Coronil's work in The Magical State has influenced academics such as Andrew Apter and Suzana Sawyer, whose own work also mapped the role of oil wealth in influencing cultural practices among nation states.

 In 2000, Coronil published an essay entitled Beyond Occidentalism, which refers to the writing of post-colonial Marxist scholar and psychiatrist Frantz Fanon to introduce a geohistorical critique of Western self-conception, as part of a larger deconstruction of the poetics behind imperial geographic ideas.
 In the same year, Coronil also published Towards a Critique of Globalcentrism, an article that draws on concepts introduced in Beyond Occidentalism to critique the role of discourse surrounding globalization in perpetuating certain imperial modes of thought.
 Together, these articles contribute to an argument “for the recognition of the neoliberal global order as an imperial formation,” and contribute to Coronil’s view of capitalist globalization discourse as a mode of West-privileging occidentalist thought.

-Coronil also co-edited a volume entitled States of Violence in 2006.
+Coronil also co-edited with Julie Skurski a volume entitled States of Violence in 2006.

 At the time of his death, Coronil was working on a book entitled Crude Matters, regarding the former Venezuelan president Hugo Chávez and the attempted 2002 coup against his administration.